 One day we took of our vests and joined a tour of "Breaking the Silence".
 I had been on a tour to the South Hebron hills in 2008 and knew it was a must do to go down Shuhada Street with them.

-is an organization of veteran Israeli soldiers that collects testimonies of soldiers who served in the Occupied Territories during the Second Intifadah.
+Breaking the Silence is an organization of veteran Israeli soldiers that collects testimonies of soldiers who served in the Occupied Territories during the Second Intifadah.
 Cases of abuse towards Palestinians, looting, and destruction of property have been the norm for years, but are still excused as military necessities, or explained as extreme and unique cases.
 The testimonies collected by BTS demonstrate the depth of corruption which is spreading in the Israeli military.
 Discharged soldiers who return to civilian life discover the gap between the reality which they encountered in the Territories , and the silence which they encounter at home.
 In order to become a civilian again, soldiers are forced to ignore their past experiences.
 This is specifically problematic as for many of them the army service is a life changing experience in a traumatic sense.

 Until today, Breaking the Silence interviewed hundreds of soldiers who served in the territories, and continues interviewing soldiers daily.
 These interviews are published on their website, in testimonial booklets, through different media outlets, and also through lectures and tours to Hebron.
 The testimonies are published with minimal editing and with complete confidentiality, in order to protect the soldiers and to encourage them to speak.